KorvinM/pp-keep/readme.txt

 == Description ==

+Essentially the intent is to segregate private posts.
-Segregate private posts.
-This plugin removes private posts from the main query on the posts Page, adds a widget and tries to create a Page for holding provate posts
+Removes private posts from the main query on the posts Page, adds a widget and creates a Page for holding private posts

+== To Do ==
+Add template and loop to Private Posts Page
 == Acknowledgments ==

 The basic structure is based on Plugin template courtesy Francis Yaconiello.